IAM Patterns That Scale

 Identity-Based Policies

-These policies don’t include a Principal element because the principal is whoever the policy is attached to.
-You specify Resource to define what can be accessed.
-The key characteristic is portability: when a user assumes a different role, the identity policies on their original identity don’t apply.
-Only the assumed role’s policies matter.
+No Principal element in these policies because the principal is implied, it’s whoever the policy is attached to.
+You specify Resource to control what gets accessed.
+One thing to remember: when a user assumes a role, their original identity policies don’t follow them.
+Only the assumed role’s policies apply.

 {